Faith No More: King for a Day..., Album of the Year and break-up (1995–1998)

 Faith No More's fifth studio album, King for a Day...
 Fool for a Lifetime, was released in March 1995, and varies greatly from song to song in style; punk, country, jazz, bossa nova, thrash metal, gospel music, along with other signature FNM elements, are woven together throughout the album.
 Singles included "Digging the Grave", "Evidence", and "Ricochet".
 The album featured Mr. Bungle's Trey Spruance on guitar.
 The record went Gold in the U.K., Australia, New Zealand, Netherlands and Germany, which gave the album a respectable sales figure of around 1.5 million copies; this was significantly lower than the sales of their previous albums.
 A 7 x 7-inch box set of singles was released, which included the B-sides and some interviews between the songs.

 Album of the Year was released in June 1997 and featured yet another new guitarist, Jon Hudson, who was a former roommate of Billy Gould.
 The album debuted much higher than expected in some countries (for example, in Germany, the album debuted at No. 2 and stayed in the chart for 5 months).
 In Australia, Album of the Year went to No. 1 and was certified Platinum.
 The album charted in many countries in Europe.
 To date, Album of the Year has sold around 2 million copies worldwide.
 The singles "Ashes to Ashes" and "Last Cup of Sorrow" had minimal success (notably, the music video for "Last Cup of Sorrow", which featured actress Jennifer Jason Leigh, was inspired by the Alfred Hitchcock film Vertigo).
 "Stripsearch" was released as a single in various countries (excluding the U.S. and U.K.).
 The album received largely negative reviews from U.S.-based critics at the time.
-Rolling Stone magazine wrote in June 1997 that "[They] are floundering around desperately, groping for a sense of identity and direction in a decade that clearly finds them irrelevant", while Pitchfork Media stated "Album Of The Year leaves one feeling like waking up and finding last night's used condom – sure, the ride was fun while it lasted, but what remains is just plain icky.
-And you definitely don't want it in your CD player."
+Rolling Stone magazine wrote in their June 1997 review, "[They] are floundering around desperately, groping for a sense of identity and direction in a decade that clearly finds them irrelevant".
 Following the album's release, Faith No More toured with Limp Bizkit in 1997, who were frequently booed by Faith No More's fans.